-US charges Chinese companies in trade secrets theft
+U.S. charges Chinese companies with theft of trade secrets from Micron Technology

 - Search for cause of deadly Boeing 737 MAX Lion Air crash begins VIEW

-The Trump administration on Wednesday imposed restrictions on technology exports to one of the indicted companies, Fujian Jinhua Integrated Circuit Co.

-The administration has characterized China, along with Russia, as a strategic competitor of the U.S.
+The administration has characterized China, along with Russia, as a strategic competitor of the United States.
+The U.S. has taken an increasingly tough and confrontational stance toward what it characterizes as China’s “predatory” economic policies.
+Secretary of State Mike Pompeo set the tone in a June speech where he accused China of an “unprecedented level of larceny” of intellectual property.

+Tensions over trade in particular have exacerbated relations between the two world powers.
+President Donald Trump has slapped tariffs on $250 billion in Chinese products in an effort to narrow the U.S. trade deficit with China.
+Those steps are also motivated by suspicions of China’s plan to transform itself into a global leader in robotics, artificial intelligence and other technology industries.
+China has retaliated with tariff hikes on $110 billion of American products.

+The tensions have extended into security issues.
+China has strongly criticized U.S. arms sales to Taiwan, and the U.S. has renewed its criticism of Beijing’s island-building in the disputed South China Sea.
+Trump has opened up a new line of criticism in recent weeks, accusing China of meddling in U.S. elections but without presenting substantive evidence of interference.